|As you can see for yourself, the role of a writer is supposed to be bigger than the writer’

 treasure for me.
 Nevertheless, I hope that no one will be intrigued by the words ‘a few

-words’ as these words constitute the name of my column.
+words’ because these words constitute the title of my column.

 |Authoring a weekly column is a novel fascinating experience of about 14 years.
 The